HONG KONG (Reuters) - Disgruntled casino workers are becoming a costly thorn in Macau’s side.

 As the Chinese territory races to build eight new resorts in the next three years, labor strains look set to intensify: workers are demanding higher pay and threatening strikes at a time when operators face a labor shortage.

-Las Vegas kingpins Sheldon Adelson at Las Vegas Sands Corp (LVS.N: Quote) and Steve Wynn at Wynn Resorts Ltd (WYNN.O: Quote) together reported unexpected costs of $50 million (£29.6 million)last quarter for labor-related compensation at their Macau casinos.
+Las Vegas kingpins Sheldon Adelson at Las Vegas Sands Corp LVS.N and Steve Wynn at Wynn Resorts Ltd WYNN.O together reported unexpected costs of $50 million (£29.6 million)last quarter for labor-related compensation at their Macau casinos.

-Casino industry analysts expect the other four licensed operators in the world's biggest gambling hub - Galaxy Entertainment 0027.HK, MGM Resorts (MGM.N: Quote), SJM Holdings 0880.HK and Melco Crown Entertainment 6883.HK - to announce similar cost pressures when they post earnings this month.
+Casino industry analysts expect the other four licensed operators in the world’s biggest gambling hub - Galaxy Entertainment 0027.HK, MGM Resorts MGM.N, SJM Holdings 0880.HK and Melco Crown Entertainment 6883.HK - to announce similar cost pressures when they post earnings this month.

 Located on China’s south coast, Macau is the only place in the country where casino gambling is legal.
 The special administrative region boasts 35 casinos and relies on gaming taxes for more than 80 percent of government revenues.